 Kitchen access: Please note: you are expected to leave the ranch and kitchen area as you found it, i.e., dishes washed thoroughly and dried and put away, recycling separated from trash, food scraps in compost buckets, sticky marshmallow removed from forks and surfaces (ick!).
 Thank you.

-Please enjoy: includes use of refrigerator, microwave, oven, cook top, sinks, dishes, glassware, utensils, etc. 10' diameter river rock fire pit (BYO FIREWOOD), bbq's (bring own charcoal, please), swimming in North Fork Tule as season allows, miles of hiking trails on ranch.
+Please enjoy: includes use of refrigerator, microwave, oven, cook top, sinks, dishes, glassware, utensils, etc. 10' diameter river rock fire pit (BYO FIREWOOD), gas bbq or bring own charcoal, please for our other two bbq's.
+Swimming in North Fork Tule as season allows, miles of hiking trails on ranch.

 River Ridge goes from 1,000' elev. to 3,000' elev. and passes from 3/4 of a mile of superb riparian corridor through Valley Oak grassland to Blue Oak Woodland and ends in Chaparral.
 Abundant wildlife.
 Next to Giant Sequoia National Monument (free).